 This study aimed to investigate the flow velocity characteristics of perforating veins in relation to their location, diameter, and the competency of superficial and deep veins.
 The research involved examining 30 limbs in 15 symptom-free volunteers and 103 limbs in 75 patients with CVD.
 Duplex scanning was performed with above-knee veins assessed in the standing position and below-knee veins in the sitting position.
 In total, 581 PVs were identified in patients, while 106 were found in volunteers.
 Among patients, 28% of perforating veins were incompetent, compared to none in volunteers.
 The total number of perforating veins and incompetent perforating veins per limb increased significantly with the severity of CVD.
 The mid-calf area showed a higher presence of both competent and incompetent perforating veins in patients (p < 0.01).
-The mean diameter of competent perforating veins increased with worsening CVD, particularly between normal or C1 and C5 or C6 groups.
-Furthermore, the mean diameter of incompetent perforating veins in all CVD classes was significantly larger than the control (p < 0.01 for all comparisons).
-Subfascial perforator diameter was notably larger than that at the fascial level (p < 0.001), irrespective of the CVD class.
-The authors found a perforator diameter ≥ 3.9 mm (95% CI 3.4-4.4 mm) had 91% accuracy for predicting perforator incompetence.
+The mean diameter of competent perforating veins in all CVD classes was significantly larger than the control (p < 0.01 for all comparisons).
+Subfascial perforator diameter vas notably larger than that at the fascial level (p < 0.001), irrespective of the CVD class.
+The authors found a perforator diameter ≥ 3.9 mm (95% Cl 3.4-4.4 mm) had 91% accuracy for predicting perforator incompetence.